Authentication Methods

 - Client Secret: Refers to the client secret registered with the OAuth Server, also known as App Secret in some systems.

-- Authorize Endpoint: When the system detects that the user is not logged in, it redirects to this address.
-The user enters their username and password to log in to the OAuth Server.
-After a successful login, the OAuth Server redirects to the
+- Authorize Endpoint: When the system detects that the user is not logged in, it redirects to this address, where the user enters their username and password to log in to the OAuth Server.
+After successful login, the OAuth Server redirects to the

 redirect_uri